martincostello/blog/source/2023-10-13-upgrading-to-dotnet-8-part-5-preview-7-and-rc-1-2.md

 For example, [updating Polly to use the new `TimeProvider` API][App-vNext-Polly-1144] and replace [the internal copy of the code][timeprovider-copy] used for the v8.0.0 release.

+.NET 8 is shaping up to be a great release that will [make your applications faster than ever][performance-improvements] with minimal developer effort to upgrade and reap the benefits, even if you don't use any new capabilities.

-In the next and final post in this series, we'll take a look at completing the upgrades to .NET 8!
+In the next and final post in this series, we'll take a look at completing the upgrades to the stable .NET 8 release!

 ## Upgrading to .NET 8 Series Links